ndurner/ndurner.github.io/_posts/2024-09-13-openai-o1-preview.md

 Work in progress: subsuming this under the "LLM" umbrella could be a mischaracterization.
 I haven't seen an alternative term emerge yet, however.

+[Update 2024-09-15] \
+One practical implication of how it's different from the GPTs is that the temperature parameter is not supported.

+Also, it's currently not multi-modal: it's text-to-text only.

+On the categorization and characterization of O1: Yuchen Lin, Research Scientist at the Allen Institute for AI (AI2), confirmed that comparing GPT with O1 seems apples/oranges and a new category may make sense to establish for their evaluations and leaderboards.

+For differentiation purposes, I'm taking inspiration from this Bloomberg article and will tentatively use "Reasoning LLMs" vs. "traditional LLMs" (🇩🇪 "Reasoning-Sprachmodelle" vs. "herkömmliche Sprachmodelle").
+Or more expansive: "Reasoning LLMs like Open O1" vs. "GPT and in the sense of the AI2 WildBench ranking similar LLMs".
+This implicitly acknowledges (early) community efforts in cloning the O1 approach.